“You have brain in your head. You have feet in your shoes. You can steer yourself in any direction you choose.”

 PROBABILITY, FINANCIAL CONSEQUENCE, AND PRESENT VALUE – The work of an actuary revolves around these three concepts.
 They focus on making financial sense of the future.
 Actuaries can predict future events by using past data/historical data and experiences and make assumptions about how the future might be different from the past.
 They are able to forecast the financial future by analyzing past events, assessing the present risk and modeling what can happen in the future.

 An actuary can study the market, the risk it exposes their clients/firms to and try to strategize accordingly.
-They play an important role in the individual world as they help individuals manage risks and also the institutional world by helping companies with risk based decisions.
+They play an important role in the individual world as they help individuals manage risks (What is a risk- an actuarial definition) and also the institutional world by helping companies with risk based decisions.
 Mostly, actuaries are seen designing insurance product to insure individuals against the risk they might face and also to keep their family’s financial security intact.
 They can build financial instrument for pension contribution so that people can retire peacefully and thereby helping people manage their livelihood.
 They are responsible for designing and pricing insurance policies and pensions that are financially sound.

 An actuary helps companies decide on risk they should avoid, manage, put some guardrails around or transfer to somebody else altogether.
 They understand risk and can safeguard businesses from unforeseen movements in the market.
 They know where to invest and how asset returns are correlated and so this allows people to save up for the future.
 They comprehend mortality and can predict various population movements.
 An actuary can price policies using risk factors and can use their mathematical and statistical skills to predict the need for reserves and liquidity to meet future obligations and ensure that insurers are protected against the various risks that they are exposed to.